codeship/screencast-storyboards/storyboards/node-github-heroku.md

-![Complete Heroku deployment][screenshot-complete-heroku-deployment]
+![Complete Heroku deployment][screenshot-complete--deployment]

 Now let's save our deployment configuration.

-![Saved Heroku deployment][screenshot-saved-heroku-deployment]
+![Saved Heroku deployment][screenshot-saved--deployment]

 From now on the Codeship will deploy our application to Heroku everytime we push to our GitHub repository.
 Now let's push a change and see if it gets deployed.
-I add a paragraph "I just deployed my Ruby on Rails app with the Codeship." to the landing page.
+I add a paragraph "I just deployed my Node.js app with the Codeship." to the landing page.

 ![Added Paragraph][screenshot-added-paragraph]